Taice/HumanBenchmark/README.md

 # HumanBenchmark cli
 - cool human benchmark thing but its cli
-- currently only has reaction time but plans are to add all the minigames
+- currently only has the first 2 gamemodes but plans are to add all the minigames